aidendotgg/tnttagutilities/readme.md

 # TNT Tag Utilities
 This is a script that's like a mod for TNT Tag, adding a couple helpful features, but instead of going into your mods folder it acts as a proxy.
 This means you'll join a local server with this running, and it will sit between your Minecraft client and Hypixel.

-If you need support DM @skrrrtt on discord
+If you need support DM @aidendotgg on discord

-*I commissioned someone to make this mod as I do not have a good understanding of minecraft protocol.
+*I commissioned someone to make the base of this mod as I do not have a good understanding of minecraft protocol.
 I was given permission to open source it by the person who made it.*

 ## How to use the script from binary (executable)
-- Download and run the binary for your operating system from the [releases](https://github.com/ignSKRRRTT/tnttagutilities/releases) tab
+- Download and run the binary for your operating system from the [releases](https://github.com/aidendotgg/tnttagutilities/releases) tab
 - You will be prompted to login with microsoft.
 Once logged in the proxy will redirect you to hypixel and you will be able to use the mod!
-If you are unsure as to why you need to login then read [this](https://github.com/ignSKRRRTT/tnttagutilities?tab=readme-ov-file#why-do-i-need-to-login)
+If you are unsure as to why you need to login then read [this](https://github.com/aidendotgg/tnttagutilities?tab=readme-ov-file#why-do-i-need-to-login)
 - To stop the program, type `exit` in the command prompt, or close the window.

 ## How to run and use the script from source